Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 Imagine a perfectly autonomous software engineer - hypothetically a developer at Facebook who submits code that is automatically A/B tested across the world and immediately rewarded with bonuses if it helps (example from iiSM.org).
-The question is how can we in the not hypothetical world get more control that we write useful code?
+The question is how can we in the not hypothetical world have more control that we write useful code?

 At first, we thought customers telling us what to do would be the key.
 Unfortunately dumping the problem on customers won't work because all too often the right feature is: